Morita theory and singularity categories: The Symmetric Gorenstein Context

 \begin{lem} If $f\colon B\lra A$ is relatively Gorenstein then $A$ is Gorenstein if and only if $B$ is Gorenstein, and if these hold then $a_A+a_f=a_B$. \end{lem} \begin{proof} We have the equivalences

 \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:halfsymmetric}.]
-The required regularity statements are that $S$ is regular and the maps $q$ and $p$ are relatively regular.
+The required regularity statements are that $S$ is g-regular and the maps $q$ and $p$ are relatively g-regular.
 The first two are hypotheses.
 For the third, since $k$ is $S$-small $Q=R\otimes_S k$ is $R$-small.

 The required Gorenstein statements are that $S, R$ and $Q$ are Gorenstein, and that $q$ and $p$ are relatively Gorenstein.
 Since $q$ is relatively Gorenstein, the fact that $R$ is Gorenstein follows by ascent from the fact $S$ is Gorenstein.